dotlang/language/README.md

 - When calling a function, if a single call is being made, you can omit `()`.
 So instead of `int x = f(1,2,3);` you can write `int x = f 1,2,3;`
 - You can define variadic functions by having an array input as the last input.
 When user wants to call it, he can provide an array literal with any number of elements needed.
 - `rest` is a normal array which is created by compiler for each call to `print` function.
-- Optional arguments and default values are not built-in but you can simply implement them:
-`func f(x: int, y: int) ...`
-`func f(x: int) -> f(x, 10);`
 - Functions are not allowed to change (directly or indirectly) any of their inputs.

-Functions can considered as a piece of code which accept a tuple and returns a tuple.
+Functions can considered as a piece of code which accept a tuple and returns any type.
+So any feature of a tuple/types, is supported for input or output of a function.
 ```
 func f(x:int, y:float) -> (a: int, b: string)
 {